Niksdope/dataRepresentation/README.md

 {"id":"X45", "year":"1966", "value":"18372"}
 ```
 This request will update the null value for Post-Leavingcert course enrollment for year 1966 to 18372, and will return JSON to show the update has worked.

+####*DELETE request* - used to request the server to delete a file at a location specified by the given URL